jbopp/pypmj/README.md

 # pypmj

-The pypmj package extends the python interface shipped with the excellent commercial finite element Maxwell solver [JCMsuite](http://www.jcmwave.com/), distributed by the JCMwave GmbH.
+The pypmj (python project manager for JCMsuite; pronounce "*pie pee em jay*") package extends the python interface shipped with the excellent commercial finite element Maxwell solver [JCMsuite](http://www.jcmwave.com/), distributed by the JCMwave GmbH.

 It simplifies the setup, execution and data storage of JCMsuite simulations.
 Some of the main advantages are: